Roland09/DelaunayVoronoiInteractive/README.md

 This repository contains a fork of the work of Rafael Kuebler.
 I extended it with a little bit of interaction.

-What you see in this video is the dependency of Points which are triangulated using Delaunay Triangulation.
-The dual graph of it can be created, i. e. the Voronoi Diagram.
+Points on the Canvas are triangulated using Delaunay Triangulation.
+Then the dual graph of it is created, i. e. the Voronoi Diagram.

 In order to show how it's all interconnected I added visualization features like